apache/commons-daemon/src/samples/README.txt

 SimpleDaemon demonstrates the feature of the daemon offered by Apache Commons Daemon.
-To run it adapt the SimpleDaemon.sh file and connect to it using: telnet localhost 1200
+To run it, adapt the SimpleDaemon.sh file and connect to it using: telnet localhost 1200
 Additional information in ../native/unix/INSTALL.txt